AkhiljithPB/httpd-Image-rewrite-S3/readme.md

 ```sh
 systemctl restart httpd.service
 ```
-You can open the webiste image on a browser tab and see the image url will be changed to your bucket like "https://tkhouse-img.s3.ap-south-1.amazonaws.com/iced-americano.png".
+You can open the webiste image on a browser tab and see the image url will be pointed to your S3 bucket like "https://tkhouse-img.s3.ap-south-1.amazonaws.com/iced-americano.png".